Ratatouille with Dehydrated Vegetables:

 Bake Your Own Bread!
 Save money too.
 Fantasic easy recipe waiting for you... right here.

-Use dehydrated carrots to make tasty carrot soup - but with this tasty twist!
+Use this *secret ingredient* to make awesome carrot soup with a tangy twist!

 Beef Stew Made Easy in your slow cooker while you're away at work!
 Use dehydrated vegetables to make a delicious evening meal!